jvellayan/data-project-1/README.md

 **https://hub.docker.com/repository/docker/jlv7cr/jaya**

-Here is the link of specific container image for this project:
+Here is the link of specific one for this project:

 **https://hub.docker.com/layers/145291237/jlv7cr/jaya/5.0/images/sha256-5040953d21337ed7a5ba638c858f3ca844a4e2a2f19ba2d80c64dae05f286eea?context=explore**

+## How it Works

+The main package I used in python is pandas.
+I simply used a url to get a csv, and converted this to a panada dataframe.
+It was easy to transform the data after this.
+The dockerfile simply installs python and the packages listed in requirements.txt, and then runs my main.py file.